-State law provides for two different classes of Misdemeanors: first-degree and second-degree Misdemeanors.
+State law provides for two different classes of Misdemeanors: first-degree and second-degree.
 First-degree Misdemeanors are more serious offenses with the potential for more severe punishments.
 Common examples of first-degree Misdemeanor crimes include a first-time DUI, disorderly conduct, minor marijuana possession, reckless driving, and shoplifting goods valued at less than $750.

-The penalties for a first-degree Misdemeanor conviction can include up to one year in jail and a maximum $1,000 fine.
-In many cases, individuals facing a first criminal offense will receive a term of probation rather than being required to serve any jail time.
-However, some people do receive a jail sentence even for a first-time offense.
+The penalties for a first-degree Misdemeanor conviction can include up to one year in Jail and a maximum $1,000 fine.
+In many cases, individuals facing a first criminal offense will receive a term of probation rather than being required to serve any Jail time.
+However, some people do receive a Jail sentence even for a first-time offense.

 Second-Degree Misdemeanor Offenses

 Crimes classified as second-degree Misdemeanor offenses generally are less severe than first-degree Misdemeanors.
 These offenses typically do not result in any physical harm or significant financial damages.
 Second-degree Misdemeanor offenses include first-time petit theft, driving without a valid license, disorderly conduct, and simple assault.

 A second-degree Misdemeanor conviction can result in a Jail sentence of 60 days and a $500 fine.
 Again, a first-time offense may not result in any Jail time, but only in a sentence of probation.
 As a Misdemeanor Attorney may advise, probation allows individuals to remain in the Ft.
 Lauderdale community while under supervision and subject to specific terms and conditions, such as obeying a curfew and not leaving the state.

 Collateral Consequences of Misdemeanor Convictions